 There are plenty of specific financial and operational terms to learn and use as a small business owner.
 One especially important phrase that many small business owners may not be familiar with is working capital.
-Whether you’re wondering exactly what working capital is or how an increase in it can help your business, read on to learn the most important facts related to this concept.
+Whether you’re wondering exactly what it is or how an increase in it can help your business, read on to learn the most important facts related to this concept.

 What is working capital?

 Understanding the technical definition of the term working capital is vital for understanding its role in financial planning and how its presence or absence can affect your business.
-To put it simply, working capital is the amount left over when your current liabilities – bills owed to vendors, payments for facility maintenance, payroll and many other costs – are subtracted from your current assets, such as cash reserves, inventory and similar considerations.
+To put it simply, it is the amount left over when your current liabilities – bills owed to vendors, payments for facility maintenance, payroll and many other costs – are subtracted from your current assets, such as cash reserves, inventory and similar considerations.

 The current asset category generally includes anything that can reasonably be converted into cash inside of a year’s time.
 Anything that isn’t likely to be sold inside that timeframe is categorized as a long-term asset and isn’t included in the working capital equation.
 That distinction is important when calculating working capital, as certain major assets like real estate and specialized equipment generally aren’t included when making this important determination.